-Scotland aim high in double header
+Scotland aim high in double-header

 Cortes will know he faces a tough test in his debut as Ukraine boss given Scotland beat Friday's visitors 3-0 in March 2020, when two Martha Thomas goals and one from Claire Emslie set the Scots on their way to lifting the four-nation Pinatar Cup friendly tournament.

-Manchester United striker Thomas has had to withdraw through injury this time round, but Chelsea's Erin Cuthbert, Aston Villa's Chloe Arthur and AC Milan's Christy Grimshaw all also have found the net twice each already in this qualifying campaign and will be hoping to share in the goals again in what will be a crucial five days for Scotland's World Cup dreams.
+Manchester United striker Thomas has had to withdraw through injury this time round, but Chelsea's Erin Cuthbert, Aston Villa's Chloe Arthur and AC Milan's Christy Grimshaw have also all found the net twice each in this qualifying campaign and will be hoping to share in the goals again in what will be a crucial five days for Scotland's World Cup dreams.